All India Forward Bloc: Recent history

+Flag of the Forward Bloc, with hammer and sickle in it, used till 2023.

 Ahead of the 2000 Bihar legislative election, AIFB took part in building a front together with the Bharatiya Jan Congress, the Bihar Vikas Party, the Janata Dal (Secular), the Samajwadi Janata Party and the Nationalist Congress Party.
 The front vowed to maintain equidistance towards the two major blocs in Bihari politics, the Rashtriya Janata Dal and the National Democratic Alliance, condemning them as 'casteist and communal'.

 In 2002, AIFB was one of four left-wing parties that nominated Lakshmi Sahgal as a candidate for the presidency of India.
 Sehgal, who challenged the main candidate A.P.J.
 Abdul Kalam, got around 10% of the votes.

-In the 2004 Lok Sabha elections, the party received 0.4% of votes and three seats (All from West Bengal).
+In the 2004 Lok Sabha elections, the party received 0.4% of votes and three seats.

 Just before the 2006 Tamil Nadu legislative election, the party was joined by the actor Karthik.
 Karthik was given the post of president of the Tamil Nadu state unit by the national party leadership and was put in charge of the election campaign of the party in the state.
 The party decided to contest a large number of seats without joining either of the two major political blocs in Tamil Nadu.
 The appointment of Karthik as the new leader of the state unit provoked the sole Forward Bloc legislator and secretary of the state unit, L. Santhanam, to leave the party.
 In the election the party lost its representation in the assembly.
 A few months later, the party leadership expelled Karthik on the grounds of 'anti-party activities'.

 Ahead of the 2006 West Bengal legislative election, a section of the party led by Jayanta Roy, former AIFB Rajya Sabha member, and Chhaya Ghosh, former West Bengal Minister of Agriculture, broke away and formed the Indian People's Forward Bloc.
 This party aligned itself with the Indian National Congress.
 The Bharatiya Forward Bloc, a former Forward Bloc splinter group, merged into the All India Forward Bloc prior to the 2006 election.